a26blass/Gstreamer-Oakd-RGB-Decoding/README.md

-# CMake C++ example project for depthai-core library
+# RGB H265 Decoding for OAKD

 CMake example project which serves as a template on how to quickly get started with C++ and depthai library